 You can see how the president is unrelenting as it relates to that.

-Um it is about a comeback, and I do have the former speaker of the house, Newt Gingrich, in studio with your first book interview.
+And I do have the former Speaker of the House, Newt Gingrich, in studio with your first book interview.

 How are you?

-I'm having a ball, and uh it uh the whole point is that there's an America out there that is moving, it's moving with Trump.
+And the whole point is that there's an America out there that is moving.

-And uh you have the lowest black unemployment in history, and even liberals now.
+And you have the lowest black unemployment in history and even liberals now.

 I mean, the New York Times actually had to run an article about how good the economy was.

-I I was quoting all of these sources last week, and I'm I'm literally laughing, you know, because that we've run out of good things to say about how great the Trump economy is.
+I was quoting all of these sources last week, and I'm literally laughing, you know, because we've run out of good things to say about how great the Trump economy is.

-The story's about entrepreneurs and individuals, small businesses, uh, the impact of new technology on oil and gas uh across the board, the impact of new technology on space, where we now have reusable rockets for the first time, bringing down the cost very dramatically.
+The story is about entrepreneurs and individuals, small businesses, the impact of new technology on oil and gas across the board, the impact of new technology on space, where we now have reusable rockets for the first time, bringing down the cost very dramatically.

-I I think this is one of the things I love about you the most, and when we have been best friends, almost family now, when you really think about it, I mean, um, when I think of the journey, my journey, my personal journey, and how our roles and our how we've intersected it every single point.
+And when we have been best friends, almost family now, when you really think about it, I mean, when I think of the journey, my journey, my personal journey, and how our roles and how we've intersected at every single point, important point.

-Going back to when I was in Huntsville, Alabama, and you were on the rise to become the next speaker of the House, and you are formulating the contract with America, uh, leading up to I was the MC of that historic night, uh, where you were and watched you uh become the speaker.
+Going back to when I was in Huntsville, Alabama, and you are on the rise to become the next Speaker of the House, and you are formulating the contract with America leading up to I was the MC of that historic night where you were and watched you become the Speaker.

-Uh there I uh uh you're arguing in this book that's something that I think is profound from a from a history perspective, and that is that in this in recent history we've had three major advancements of the conservative agenda.
+You're arguing in this book that something I think is profound from a history perspective, and that is that in recent history, we've had three major advancements of the conservative agenda.

 Ronald Reagan, you and the contract, and now Donald Trump.

-Why have there s been so many so-called conservatives, especially the intellectual elitist conservative or establishment conservative that cannot see what you're laying out in simple truth in the book.
+Why have there been so many so-called conservatives, especially the intellectual elitist conservative or establishment conservative, that cannot see what you're laying out in simple truth in the book?

-Well, I look first of all, a lot of those conservatives weren't for Ronald Reagan either.
+Well, first of all, a lot of those conservatives weren't for Ronald Reagan either.

 Right.

-You know, uh Howard Baker described the tax cuts of nineteen eighty-one as a river boat gamble.
+You know, Howard Baker described the tax cuts of 1981 as a riverboat gamble.

 Well, look what's happening with Trump.